Harvey John

 Whether the UK is actually headed for a recession is up for debate but researchers from the economic think tank, the National Institute of Economic and Social Research, predict that there’ll be an increase in debt and unemployment over the next year.
 On the other hand, the Bank of England remains optimistic, stating that although the economy will be sluggish, it is unlikely we’ll enter a recession.

 Regardless of these predictions, it is impossible to ignore the cost of living crisis that’s been impacting millions across the UK.
 People are struggling to afford the necessities and rising inflation is doing little to combat this.
-Combine this with costly commuting costs and rail strikes, it’s no surprise that organisations are beginning to branch outside of London when it comes to hiring.
+Combining this with costly commuting costs and rail strikes, it’s no surprise that organisations are beginning to branch outside of London when it comes to hiring.

 The rise of regional tax recruitment and the levelling of the playing field